H-DNA/MPiSC/report/chapters/related-works/index.typ

 To dequeue, the dequeuer simply looks at the root node to determine the rank of the enqueuer to dequeue its SPSC.

 The fundamental idea contributes to LTQueue's wait-freedom is the wait-free timestamp-propagation procedure.
-If there's a change to an enqueuer's SPSC, the timestamp of any nodes that lie on the path from the enqueuer to the root node are refreshed.
+If there is a change to an enqueuer's SPSC, the timestamp of any nodes that lie on the path from the enqueuer to the root node are refreshed.
 The timestamp-refreshing procedure is simple:
 + Call load-link on the node's `(timestamp, rank)`.
 + Look at all the timestamps of the node's children and determine the minimum timestamp and its owner rank.
 + Call store-conditional to store the new minimum timestamp and the new owner rank to the current node.